-Feral cats are different to stray or unowned cats which partly rely on humans for food and shelter (whether it is provided intentionally or not).
+Feral cats are different to stray or semi-owned cats which partly rely on humans for food and shelter (whether it is provided intentionally or not).

-The government recognises that domestic cats are important companion animals for many Victorians and that responsible cat ownership brings many benefits.
-Ownership of domestic cats is unaffected by the feral cat declaration.
+The Victorian Government recognises that domestic cats are important companion animals for many Victorians and that responsible cat ownership brings many benefits.

-It is highly unlikely your pet cat will be affected by feral cat control activities on public land; however, you can improve your pet’s welfare by practicing responsible pet ownership.
-Responsible pet ownership includes caring for your pet's welfare needs, registering and microchipping your pet and complying with any applicable local requirements for keeping cats on your property.
-Further information on your cat’s needs and how to ensure they are safely confined can be found on the Agriculture Victoria Website .
+It is highly unlikely that owned cat will be affected by strategic feral cat management on specified Crown land, however, you can improve your pet’s welfare by practising responsible pet ownership.
+Further information on your cat’s needs and how to ensure they are safely confined can be found at www.agriculture.vic.gov.au/pets/cats

 Zoos Victoria and the RSPCA Victoria’s ‘Safe Cat, Safe Wildlife’ campaign provides pet owners with advice and support to keep their cat in the home environment.
-Please visit the Safe Cat, Safe Wildlife website for more information about this campaign.
+Please visit the www.safecat.org.au for more information about this campaign.